filmanddarkroom/FADU_Timer/readme.md

 4) You no longer need to use the [SET] button on the STRIPS tab: the strips times automatically update when changing the base time.
 Refreshing the strip times for each tap of the display does slow things down a little but this should not be a major irritation and avoids the error of forgetting to tap the [SET] button.
 The [SET] button is retained although it is now mostly redundant.

+The manual still requires updating from release version 1.4.

 ### 14-Apr-2019: Version 1.4.0 released.